-Because of the recent leaving of several PhD students of the LAMAV laboratory previously involved in the development of Simula+, a posteriori error estimates functionalities should be from now developed in the GetFem++ software (author Yves Renard, INSA Lyon.
+Simula+ is still used to illustrate some theoretical results about a posteriori error estimates (for example [30]).
+Nevertheless, because of the recent leaving of several PhD students of the LAMAV laboratory previously involved in the development of Simula+, combined to the departure of E. Creusé from Valenciennes, functionalities should be from now developed in the GetFem++ software (author Yves Renard, INSA Lyon, see http://home.gna.org/getfem/).
 GetFem++ is, like Simula+, a C++ library which allows the use of a vast choice of finite elements for 2D and 3D simulations, and which is based on a complete linear algebra library (GMM++).
 The connection of this code to the SIMPAF project also relies on the fact that it will allow to develop several a posteriori error estimators related to fluid-mechanics problems.
 Moreover, finite element and mesh functionalities will naturally be used in the codes developed by the project.
-It is already the case for the C++ code developped for the simulation of the low-Mach number flows (see section 3.4.4).
+It is already the case for the C++ code developed for the simulation of the low-Mach number flows (see section 3.4).